 - when you contact us by mail, phone, or email.

-- when you complete one of our online or paper-based surveys or purchase or order an item from our online shop.
+- when you complete one of our online or paper-based surveys such as patient feedback forms, or purchase or order an item from our online shop.

 - via an accident and incident form when you have been involved in an accident or incident on one of our premises or when attending one of our events or activities.